Congratulations to Dr. Jane Buxton on receiving the UBC Killam Teaching Prize for 2013/4.

 She has also made significant contributions to teaching in community medicine on a national level.
 Dr. Buxton chairs the Royal College Physicians and Surgeons of Canada Special Committee in Community Medicine and is Lead on their Special Initiative to improve short answer questions.
 In all, Dr. Buxton has served on, or is serving on, twenty-two education-related committees locally and nationally since 2001.

-Dr. Buxton’ teaching philosophy is straightforward – she believes “clear learning objectives and outcomes used as a base for student assessment are essential and appreciate the importance of mentorship.”
+Dr. Buxton’s teaching philosophy is straightforward – she believes “clear learning objectives and outcomes used as a base for student assessment are essential and appreciate the importance of mentorship.”
 She is known as a teacher who encourages active participation, and is known of as a “kind, caring and supportive mentor, who often challenges students to perceive situations in an alternative context and viewpoint” (student evaluation).
 Other student comments include:

 - “The classroom environment fostered by Dr. Buxton was open, friendly and dynamic, as students were consistently encouraged to voice their opinions and challenge one another in a respectful manner.”